 The role of lawyers and judges is to help people in our legal system simultaneously exercise their rights and to reach the common good under a rule of law.
 Professionalism is vital to serving our clients and striving toward the public good.

-The Oregon Bench and Bar Commission on Professionalism ("Professionalism Commission") was established by Order No. 94-094 of the Supreme Court of the State of Oregon.
-The statement has been revised by order No. 04-0222 signed by then Chief Justice Wallace P. Carson Jr. The Professionalism Commission is engaged in numerous activities to advance the professionalism, equality and efficiency of Oregon's judicial branch of government.
+The Oregon Bench and Bar Commission on Professionalism ("Professionalism Commission") was established in 1995 by Order No. 94-094 of the Supreme Court of the State of Oregon.
+The currently applicable Order is No. 21-036.
+The Professionalism Commission is engaged in numerous activities to advance the professionalism, equality and efficiency of Oregon's judicial branch of government.

-If you are interested in having a Commission Member speak at a CLE or other event the topic of professionalism, please contact Kateri Walsh at the Oregon State Bar.
+If you are interested in having a Commission Member speak at a CLE or other event on the topic of professionalism, please contact Kellie Baumann at the Oregon State Bar.

 Full commission meetings are held on the third Friday of every other month (except for August) at 12:30 PM at the bar center in Tigard.